marekbobrowski/skirmish-online/README.md

 - the killed player is teleported to the center of the map,
 - the killed player's health and mana points are restored to full,
 - the player who dealt the killing blow has his power increased and from now on will deal slightly more damage, the size of his character slightly increases,
-- the killed player automatically announces his death in the chat :D and the player who killed him announces his kill count.
+- the killed player automatically announces his death in the chat and the player who killed him announces his kill count.

 All of these things are being constantly synchronized between server and all connected clients.